 About The Second Tuesday Lecture Series (and the related Center Talks series)

 The Second Tuesday Lecture Series is the longest running program at The LGBT Center.
 (When speakers can't present on the actual "second Tuesday" of the month, they appear under the related "Center Talks" banner.)
-Since 1985, more than 140 speakers have made presentations in the arts, academia, and politics.
+Since 1985, more than 250 speakers have made presentations in the arts, academia, and politics.
 Speakers representing every major cultural award, including the Pulitzer Prize, the Grammy Award, the Academy Award (The Oscars), Broadway's Tony Awards, the Lambda Literary Award, and the National Book Award, as well as the UK Booker Literary Award, have made presentations.

 About The LGBT Center